andreabassi78/napari-psf-simulator/README.md

 A plugin for the simulation of the 3D Point Spread Function of an optical systen, particularly a microscope objective.

-Calculates the PSF as the squared Fourier Transform of the pupil and uses the angular spectrum to propagate the PSF in 3D.
+Calculates the PSF using scalar and vectorial models.
 The following aberrations are included:
-- phase aberration described by a Zernike polynomials with n-m coefficients
+- phase aberration described by a Zernike polynomials with n-m coefficients.
-- aberration induced by a slab, with a refractive index different from the one at the object (only scalar approximation is used, polarization not considered yet).
+- aberration induced by a slab, with a refractive index different from the one at the object.

 ----------------------------------